Knowledge Centre

 The parishes

 Jersey has 12 parishes, which play a significant part in the life of the Island.
-They boundaries were established about a thousand years ago and each of the parishes has a distinct identity with which people identify.
-The parishes each have at least one primary school and some sporting activities, in particular football, have a structure based on the parishes.
-In some of the country parishes there is a clear centre of the parish, with the parish church, the parish hall, a pub and shops.
+Their boundaries were established about a thousand years ago and each of the parishes has a distinct identity with which people identify.
+The parishes each have at least one primary school, and some sporting activities, in particular football, have a structure based on the parishes.
+In some of the country parishes, there is a clear centre of the parish, with the parish church, the parish hall, a pub and shops.

 The parishes have responsibility for some activities that might otherwise fall to the Island’s government, including refuse collection, care of the roads and some licensing.
-The principal officer of the parish is the constable, who by virtue of that office is also a member of the States Assembly.
-The constables are elected at the General Elections, held every four years, the electorate being the same as for the other members of the States Assembly.
-Each parish has two procureurs de bien public, elected at the parish assemblies, and who act as public trustees.
+The principal officer of the parish is the constable (also referred to using the French word Connétable), who by virtue of that office is also a member of the States Assembly.
+The constables are elected at the general elections, held every four years, the electorate being residents of the parish.
+Each parish has two procureurs de bien public, elected at parish assemblies, who act as public trustees.
 They maintain an oversight of parish finances and represent the parish in the care of parish property.
 Each parish also has a roads committee and roads inspectors.

 The parish assembly is an integral part of the way the parishes operate.
-People registered as electors in public elections and ratepayers are entitled to attend assemblies.
-The parish assemblies elect the officers (other than the Constable), are responsible for the care of the roads and the promotion of local improvements, for setting rates and considering licensing applications.
+People registered as electors in public elections, as well as ratepayers, are entitled to attend assemblies.
+The parish assemblies elect the officers (other than the Constable), and are responsible for the care of the roads, the promotion of local improvements, for setting rates and considering licensing applications.

-Given that the States Assembly is unusual in having two separate categories of member, the presence of constables benefits the smaller parishes in terms of representation and that the bulk of the constables’ work is in their parishes and that therefore they are less involved in the work of the assembly, the question of whether the constables should remain in the Assembly is regularly raised.
-The Clothier Report (see final section) could see no role in the Assembly of constable that was different from that of deputy and accordingly it recommended that constables should no longer be ex-officio members of the States Assembly but should be free to stand for election as deputy.
+Given that the States Assembly is unusual in having two separate categories of member, the presence of constables benefits the smaller parishes in terms of representation, and that the bulk of the constables’ work is in their parishes and that therefore they are less involved in the work of the Assembly, the question of whether the constables should remain in the Assembly is regularly raised.
+The Clothier Report (see final section) could see no difference in the role which constables and deputies had in the Assembly and accordingly it recommended that constables should no longer be by virtue of the office members of the States Assembly but should be free to stand for election as deputy.
 However, in a referendum in 2013 on the composition of the Assembly there was a preference for constables remaining members of the assembly.

-The constables have their own committee, the Comité des Connétables which considers issues of interest to the Connétables and their parishes.
+The constables have their own committee, the Comité des Connétables, whichconsiders issues of interest to the constables and their parishes.

 Legislation